 Jack Russells have short legs, so take care not to take him on hikes with steep sections.

-Jack Russells are amazing hiking dogs because they are agile, athletic and they absolutely adore the outdoors.
+Jack Russells are amazing hiking dogs because they are agile, and athletic and they absolutely adore the outdoors.
+Plus, they have just the type of personality that makes them ideal dogs to take on a hiking trip.
 I have taken my Jack Russells on numerous hikes and it is one of their favorite activities.

 Not only do I get much-needed exercise, but it also gives them a release for all that pent-up energy, so it is a win-win situation for everyone involved.